hitoshi-watase/sercrod/docs/reference/directives/attribute-value.md

 #### Execution model

-Conceptually, when Nablla renders an element that has :value:
+Conceptually, when Sercrod renders an element that has :value:

-1. Nablla discovers an attribute named :value on the template node.
+1. Sercrod discovers an attribute named :value on the template node.
 2. It extracts the expression string, such as form.name or user.profile.displayName.
 3. It evaluates the expression using eval_expr with:
    - scope as the current scope.